 They made the park bigger and the walls higher.
 Perfect.
 Somebody realized that the reason home runs are exciting is because they’re rare.
 Or were.
 Watching three dozen HR’s a game is a bore.
 And besides, extra base hits, especially triples, are a lot more fun than watching someone trot around the bases – especially when it’s someone from the other team.
 A larger field becomes a self regulating advantage and disadvantage for hitters and pitchers alike.
 There really is no other choice.

 I don’t want to get into a diatribe about the ethics or the morals of steroid use in sports.
 It’s been done to death.
 The fact of the matter is, they exist and they’ll be used.
 I just want Sports Illustrated et al to cease the indignance and stop pretending they’re the arbiters of “real” sportsmanship.
 And if they do, I have a question for them.
-I wonder if they’d be so zealous to go after those models that sell so many magazines if 1200cc_breast_implantsthey knew they were using “enhancement?”
+I wonder if they’d be so zealous to go after those models that sell so many magazines if they knew they were using “enhancement?”
 Between the breast implants and the diet pills and diuretics and liposuction and collagen and Juvaderm and laser treatments and thyroid drugs and stimulants and laxitives and yes, steroids, in order to look tigher and leaner…where’s the outrage over THAT?

 I didn’t think so.